zeeev/wham/README.md

 ------
 WHole-genome Aligment Metricts (wham BAM) is a suite of tools designed to identify anomalies in binary alignment/mapping files (BAM).

-The toolkit has two programs:
+The toolkit has three programs:

 ### wham